26-R-006 Roadway Capital Recovery Offset Agreement-Ackermann SubdivisionRESOLUTION 26-R-006

 THE STATE OF TEXAS §

-COUNTY OF __________ §
+COUNTY OF §

-This instrument was acknowledged before me on the _____ day of __________,
+This instrument was acknowledged before me on the day of

 2026 by Austin W. Hagauer, Manager of Mustang Oaks, LLC, a Texas limited